6 Benefits of High-Quality Stucco for Long-Lasting Beauty

 Southern California homes face a unique stressor: the ground moves.
 Cheap, rigid stucco will "spiderweb" with cracks during minor tremors.
 High-quality systems are designed to handle this.

-- Shear Strength: A 7/8" thick, wire-reinforced cement wall adds significant shear strength to the wood framing, resisting racking forces.
+- Shear Strength: A 7/8" thick, wire-reinforced cement wall (complying with ASTM C926 and ASTM C1063 standards) adds significant shear strength to the wood framing, helping the structure resist racking forces during seismic activity.

-- Flexibility: Premium systems use Acrylic-Modified Base Coats and finishes.
+- Flexibility: Premium systems use Acrylic-Modified Base Coats and finish coats.
 These polymers allow the wall to flex slightly without fracturing, bridging hairline cracks that would otherwise let water in.

 Free Assessment